aws-samples/lambda-config-injector/README.md

 - retrieve secrets from AWS Secrets Manager
 - save the secrets to a file in /tmp directory
-- expose the secrets as environment variables using a wrapper script and delete the file under /tmp
+- expose the secrets as environment variables using a wrapper script and delete the tmp file

 ## Usage